 Pam Fields: Government, Economics, World Geography, US History, and World History

 Pam holds a Bachelor’s degree in Elementary Education and a master’s degree in Curriculum and Instruction, with certifications in both Special Education and Reading.
 She has 35 years’ experience as teacher and educational diagnostician, including 10 years homeschooling her 2 daughters.
 Pam began teaching at Hilger Higher Learning in 2004, and has helped develop nearly all of our Social Studies and History classes.
 Pam also is on the staff of Signal Mountain Christian Homeschool Co-op, where she teaches History, Latin, English Grammar, Writing, and Study Skills for a group of Middle School students.
 Additionally, Pam continues her part-time private practice as a Learning Specialist and Educational Diagnostician.
 Further, Pam was recently awarded the Chattanooga Chapter of Freedoms Foundation at Valley Forge Distinguished Teacher Award.
 Actively involved at her home church of Signal Mountain Presbyterian, Pam leads a weekly women’s Bible Study on Thursday evenings and teaches Confirmation/Disciple classes each winter/spring.
 She also serves on the board of Student Venture, the Middle and High School Ministry of Campus Crusade for Christ (Cru).
-Pam and her husband Jim have been married for 30 years and have two grown daughters, Emily and Catherine.
+Pam and her husband Jim have been married for over 30 years and have two grown daughters, Emily and Catherine.
 Pam enjoys reading, hiking, travel and discipling girls and young women.
 Her family shares a passion for missions and evangelism.

-Sherrie Forrest: Algebra I and Geometry
+Sherrie Forrest: Geometry